 Biosystems engineers are professionals who create and adapt engineering knowledge and technologies for the efficient and effective production, processing, storage, handling and distribution of food, feed, fiber and other biological products, while at the same time providing for a quality environment and preserving and protecting natural resources.
-Subject-matter specialization is provided through the following undergraduate option areas: food and bioprocessing, environment and natural resources, biomechanical, and general agricultural engineering.
+Subject-matter specialization is provided through the following four undergraduate option areas: biomechanical, bioprocessing and biotechnology, environment and natural resources and food processing.

 Biosystems engineering courses integrate engineering sciences, physical sciences, and biological sciences, and teach students to address real-world challenges.
 With the guidance of experienced faculty, students work both as individuals and in teams to design creative solutions to complex problems.
 The overall objective of the undergraduate biosystems engineering degree program is to provide the comprehensive education necessary to prepare students for successful, productive and rewarding careers in engineering for agricultural, food and biological systems.
 Graduates of the program will: